Lieut. Gullivar Jones: His Vacation: In other media

 Marvel Comics adapted the character for the comic book feature "Gullivar Jones, Warrior of Mars" in Creatures on the Loose #16–21 (March 1972 – January 1973), initially by writer Roy Thomas and the art team of Gil Kane and Bill Everett, and later written by Gerry Conway, followed by science fiction novelist George Alec Effinger.
 The series moved to Marvel's black and white magazine, Monsters Unleashed No. 4 and No. 8 (1974), written by Tony Isabella with art by David Cockrum and George Pérez.
 Marvel's version modernized the setting, recasting Gullivar as a Vietnam War veteran.
-Though this official adaptation used many of Arnold's characters and concepts, it was not a strict adaptation of the original book.
+Though this adaptation used many of Arnold's characters and concepts, it was not a strict adaptation of the original book.

 Both Gullivar and John Carter make an appearance at the beginning of Volume II in Alan Moore's The League of Extraordinary Gentlemen comic book series.

 Gullivar Jones appears alongside a young Edgar Allan Poe in Jean-Marc Lofficier & Randy Lofficier's novel, Edgar Allan Poe on Mars: The Further adventures of Gullivar Jones (2007).

-In the fourth volume of the Tales of the Shadowmen anthology, in the short story "Three Men, a Martian and a Baby," Gullivar Jones is briefly encountered by Doctor Omega.
+In the fourth volume of the Tales of the Shadowmen anthology, in the short story "Three Men, a Martian and a Baby", Gullivar Jones is briefly encountered by Doctor Omega.

 Dynamite Entertainment's 2012 comic miniseries Warriors of Mars crosses over Gullivar Jones with the Barsoom setting.
 In the comic, Jones' lover Princess Heru was a Red Martian who went on to marry Mors Kajak and became the mother of Dejah Thoris, the Thither People are an isolationist, seldom-seen species existing alongside the Red and Green Martians, and Arnold's River of Death is equated with Burroughs' River Iss.